Dr David Maher

-I studied at the University of Manchester (BSc), King's College London (MA) and, after living in South America for a year, I then studied at the University of Kent (PhD).
-At the University of Kent, I co-founded the Latin American Research Cluster and my current research analyses economic development in the context of civil war violence.
+I studied at the University of Manchester (BSc), King's College London (MA) and the University of Kent (PhD).
+My current research investigates economic development in the context of civil war violence.
 I joined the University of Salford in early 2014, as a part-time Lecturer in International Political Economy.
 Later in the year, I accepted a full-time position at the University and I am currently a Lecturer in International Relations.

-International Political Economy, International Politics 2, US Foreign Policy, Strategic and Security Studies, the Arab-Israeli Conflict
+Civil war and Development, International Political Economy, International Politics 2, US Foreign Policy, Strategic and Security Studies, the Arab-Israeli Conflict.

 Qualifications and Memberships

 B.Sc (Hons) Sociology (University of Manchester) MA in Conflict, Security & Development (King’s College London) PhD in International Conflict Analysis (University of Kent) Fellow of the Higher Education Academy Member of the International Association for Peace and Conflict Studies

 Maher, David.
 2018.
 Civil war and uncivil development: economic globalisation and political violence in Colombia and beyond.
 Basingstoke: Palgrave Macmillan.